Americans make up a significant portion of those coming to Croatia for both tourism and to live here long term.

 If you have a legit scientific research project that you wish to work on in Croatia, you can get a residence permit.
-You’ll definitely need to provide proof of the research, which will likely involve a detailed plan of what you hope to accomplish, why you need to be in Croatia, and the time frame in which you plan to accomplish it.
+You’ll definitely need to provide proof of the research, which will likely involve a detailed plan of what you hope to accomplish, why you need to be in Croatia and the time frame in which you plan to accomplish it.
 Expect it to be scrutinized.

 It is possible to gain residency on the grounds of humanitarian or volunteer work.
-To apply on this basis, you’ll need to provide a contract with a non-profit organization that shows the term of work and that you are not being paid for this work among other requirements.
+To apply on this basis, you’ll need to provide a contract with a non-profit organization that shows the term of work and that you are not being paid for this work, among other requirements.

-You can read more about how to apply for a permit based on marriage here:
+Learn more about how to apply for a permit based on marriage here: